 New this year is online ordering through https://ddock.co/199bdd.
 Buyers can also call 541-273-2022.

 Friends of the Children – Klamath Basin is a chapter of a nationwide organization dedicated to breaking the cycle of generational poverty through salaried, professional mentoring.
 We select youth facing the greatest obstacles and commit to working with those children for 12+ years.
-Learn more at friendsklamath.org (submitted press release)
+Learn more at friendsklamath.org. (submitted press release)

-Don’t forget your breast cancer screeningbreast cancer awareness graphic
+Don’t forget your breast cancer screening

 Early detection saves lives!
 This October, during Breast Cancer Awareness Month, we urge people to get screened for breast cancer.